1. Home

 Bests (and Some Worsts) from the U.S. Open Record Book

 Browse through U.S. Open history by checking out records from the event.
-Records are through the 2002 tournament:

 4-Time Winners